Historical baroque and classical violin bows

 Made from Snakewood with Snakewood frog and mammoth ivory button.
 Historically, that is the bow for period of Leclair and Rameau, but this model is excellent as an all-round baroque bow.

-Classical (transitional) bow – based on an original bow by N. Duchaine (c.
-1765)
+Early Classical (transitional) violin bow, based on an original German bow from around 1765.

 Classical (transitional) violin bow , based on an original German bow from around 1790.
 Stick made from Larch wood and the frog and button from Ebony.
 Very light bow and very long (77cm).